NoiBoi/MAX-Calculation-Webapp/docs/DEPLOYMENT.md

 - Follow `PRODUCTION_VALIDATION_5A.md` for target classification and production destructive-test refusal.
 - Follow `ROLLBACK_5A.md`; applied database migrations use a reviewed forward-fix policy rather than an assumed automatic rollback.

-If Supabase is unavailable, the correct degraded state is signed out/local-only—not the scientific workspace recovery screen.
+If Supabase is unavailable, the correct degraded state is signed out and local-only, not the scientific workspace recovery screen.

 ## XRD scientific service

-The XRD workspace adds an isolated Python deployment rather than installing pymatgen in Vercel.
+The XRD workspace uses an isolated Python deployment rather than installing pymatgen in Vercel.
 Build `scientific-service/Dockerfile`, expose its `/health` endpoint to the hosting platform, and give it outbound HTTPS access to the official COD host.
 Configure `XRD_SCIENCE_SERVICE_URL` and `XRD_SCIENCE_SERVICE_TOKEN` only in Vercel server environments; configure the matching value as `MAXCALC_SERVICE_TOKEN` on the service.
 The browser remains same-origin through `/api/xrd` and does not need direct CORS access.
-See `XRD_STAGE_1.md` for resource, startup, test, and security details.
+See [`XRD.md`](XRD.md) for the current service boundary and scientific methods.